top of page

 2. Vitamin D

 Opting for vitamin D supplements can be particularly beneficial for those who have limited sunlight exposure.
-The general recommendation is to aim for a blood level of at least 30 ng/mL.

 3. Curcumin